cablelabs/micronets-pi3/README.md

  - Adds current user to gpio and netdev groups

 #### Installer notes:
- - The unstaller can be run successively to pull in updates from micronets-hostap
+ - The installer can be run successively to pull in updates from micronets-hostap
- - Application is updated with a `git pull`
+ - Application is updated with `git pull`
  - A key pair that works for both clinic and DPP is created on first run
  - A default application configuration file is generated on first run
  - Application is run as user (no sudo required)